 SECTION 1110.
 Budget Message: Capital Program.

-The City Manager shall also include in the message, or attach thereto, a program of proposed public improvements for the ensuing five (5) year period prepared by the Planning Commission in accordance with Section 907 (b), together with his comments thereon.
+The City Manager shall also include in the message, or attach thereto, a program of proposed public improvements for the ensuing five (5) year period prepared by the Planning Commission in accordance with Section 907 (b), together with comments thereon.

 SECTION 1111.
 Funds: General Fund.